 Hellens Land/Homes England Page 48 On Page 48, Hard Landscaping, one aspiration references a need to "avoid over-engineered or urbanised solutions at the northern boundary; with the new entrances designed to retain rural character".
 HLL & HE request that this is amended to include reference to the creation of a new roundabout on the northern boundary as this is a Council requirement.
 Amended wording suggested.
-Should the anticipated Highways Dept requirement for a 'roundabout' onto Burtree Lane be specifically referenced in relation to 'Avoid over-engineered or urbanised solutions at the northern boundary; with the new entrances designed to retain rural character' Esh Page 49 Esh note the provision of newt ponds is not currently proposed.
+Should the antion 'roundabout' or in relation to 'Av solutions at the entrances design Esh Page 49 Esh note the provision of newt ponds is not currently proposed.
 As part of district newt licence will be required on the overall site.
-None Hellens Land/Homes England Page 50 HLL & HE state they have considered the need for allotment space and/or community gardens within the masterplan for the Garden Village and are supportive of this feature of the Design Code.
+None Hellens Land/Homes England Page 50 HLL &amp; HE state they have considered the need for allotment space and/or community gardens within the masterplan for the Garden Village and are supportive of this feature of the Design Code.
 Nonetheless, the SPD adds a requirement to show consideration of the Town and Country Planning Association's Guide 10 to Edible Garden Cities and includes an extract of this which identifies a need for 50% of a Garden Village as open space, half of which is to be public.
-Noted Omit ref. to Extract from TCPA Guide 10 Edible Garden Cities recommending ' at least 50% of a new Garden City's total area will be allocated to green infrastructure (of which at least half is to be public),' Whilst the Burtree Garden Village will be landscape led and provide a greater amount of green space than a standard urban extension, HLL & HE believe some caution is required regarding citing percentages of land take for open space which could be interpreted as a fixed target rather than an aspiration.
+Noted Omit ref. to Extr Cities recommen City's total area (of which at leas Whilst the Burtree Garden Village will be landscape led and provide a greater amount of green space than a standard urban extension, HLL & HE believe some caution is required regarding citing percentages of land take for open space which could be interpreted as a fixed target rather than an aspiration.